 The IRS expects independent contractors to pay their tax bill quarterly (in 4 installments).
 For those who expect to owe at least $1,000 in taxes, the IRS imposes penalties if you don’t pay enough estimated tax.
-To find out your estimated tax liability, go on bankrate.com.
+To find out your estimated tax liability, go to bankrate.com.

 3. Report everything you earn

 It can be tempting to keep a little extra for yourself, and not file it with your taxes – especially when someone slips you a $20 bill.
 Report it all.
-The trouble you’d get in if caught isn’t any near worth the couple of extra dollars you’d save cheating the IRS.
+The trouble you’d get in if caught isn’t any near worth a couple of extra dollars you’d save cheating the IRS.

 4. Keep any records for 3 to 7 years

 The IRS has a tendency to revisit a person’s past tax returns and look for mistakes.
 Audits have a statute of limitations of three years, but it is always better to keep things for a bit longer if it might help clear things up.
 The traditional rule of thumb was seven years, and many people still stick to that.

 A driver’s car is a vital piece of equipment for their business.
 General maintenance, upkeep and car washes can be deducted.
 Making sure your car looks sharp is also important for keeping up that level of cleanliness that passengers expect.